-Since leaving the EPA, she has served as President of The Whitman Strategy Group (WSG), a consulting firm that specializes in energy and environmental issues.
+Christine Todd Whitman is the President of The Whitman Strategy Group (WSG), a consulting firm that specializes in energy and environmental issues.
 WSG offers a comprehensive set of solutions to problems facing businesses, organizations, and governments; they have been at the forefront of helping leading companies find innovative solutions to environmental challenges.

-She is also co-chair of the Republican Leadership Council (RLC), which she founded with Senator John Danforth.
-The RLC’s mission is to support fiscally conservative, socially tolerant candidates and to reclaim the word Republican.
-She is the author of a New York Times best seller “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.
+She is the author of a New York Times best-seller called “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.